 On the farm: I will still manage to work at my farm sell the fruit I grow to processors and continue to build a germplasm repository of edible plants.
-As a result, I plan to make this available to others in some manner or form.
-But of course it will not be another nursery.
+As a result, I plan to make this available to others in the forms of seeds and scions but no more plants or nursery.
 I will continue with my research with plants as the need to create, find and distribute the types of plants I grow is even more useful than it was 40 years ago.
-I will doing a lot more writing and will be publishing my finds either in newsletter, book or articles.
-One of my goals is to create large public plantings with edible plants that would not only be a place to collect fruits but also a means to develop fruits free of insects and diseases.
+I will doing a lot more writing and will be publishing my finds in the newsletter and daily finds on instagram. #oikostreecrops One of my goals is to create large public plantings with edible plants that would not only be a place to collect fruits but also a means to develop fruits free of insects and diseases.
 These would be both public repositories as well as orchards or mini forests that represent the worlds flora of what we call food as well as the cultures of the world.
-This easily can be done as long as we stay away from the often misaligned native philosophy that so xenophobic to ‘foreign’ plants.
-I plan to use my farm to educate younger people who wish to work in agriculture or horticulture to find and refine new food crops.
-I love showing people around my plantings and exchanging ideas.
-I want to do that again.
+I plan to use my farm to educate those who wish to work in agriculture or horticulture to find and refine new food crops.